 Gartner goes on to explain how these functions have multiple components.
 SD-WAN, CDN and WAN optimization, and Carriers, are all part of the network as a service.
 Security as a service on the other hand includes such components as Zero Trust Network Access, DNS WEB Security, firewall protection, and Cloud Secure Web Gateway.

 Is SASE a Brand New Concept?

 SASE might be a new term to most, but really the ideas it is based on aren’t new at all.
-One popular provider who offers SD-WAN has advocated for the need for SD-WAN as well as security for a decent while, only starting to say SASE – referring to both services together – not long ago.
+One popular provider who offers SD-WAN has advocated for the need for SD-WAN monitoring and as well as security for a decent while, only starting to say SASE – referring to both services together – not long ago.

 SD-WAN including Secure Web Gateway is something that Cisco has also been offering for some time.

 It’s fairly common to see providers offer SASE as one whole package, and this looks to be increasing – meaning we should see more platforms embrace SASE in the future as well.